lauracondon/pands-project2021/README.md

   <img src="/README-images/maximum.PNG" alt="output of group by max">
 </p>

-- The petals of iris setosa are notably shorter.
-Its petals have a minimum length of 1.0 cm and a maximum length of 1.9 cm.
-Its petals have a minimum width of 0.1 cm and a maximum width of 0.6 cm.
+- The petals of iris setosa also show the least amount of variance.
+They have a low number of unique values and the standard deviation in petal length and width is low.

 <p align="center">
   <img src="/README-images/unique-values.PNG" alt="output of group by nunqiue">